emraay-devops/nginx-proxy/README.md

 ## Installation on Ubuntu Server

 Follow these steps to manually install and configure nginx on an Ubuntu server.

+> **Note**: The `index.html` file is designed to work both locally (for testing) and through nginx.
+When opened locally, it will link directly to the app files.
+When served through nginx, the links will work with the reverse proxy paths (`/budget` and `/roster`).

 ### Prerequisites